dropbox/pb-jelly/README.md

 There are only two crates you'll need if you want to use this with you project `pb-rs` and `pb-gen`. <br />

 ##### `pb-rs`
-Contains the all of the important traits and structs that power our generated code, e.g. `Message` and `Lazy`.
+Contains all of the important traits and structs that power our generated code, e.g. `Message` and `Lazy`.
 Include this as a `dependency`, e.g.
 ```
 [dependencies]
 pb = "0.1"